sis00337/Pycharm-For-Dummies/docs/search.md

 ---

 #### .py file
-: The file extension for the file containing python script.
+: The file extension for the file containing Python script.

 #### Access token
 : An authentication key that provides application access on behalf of the user.